Life Estate DEEDs Texas

 texas Life Estate Deed

+A Texas Life Estate Deed transfers title of real property into two different interests.
+The two interests become the owners of the property.
 Both interests hold title at the same time.
 However, each of the interests have separate rights of possession.
-The interests created by the life estate deed are:
+The interests created by this deed are:

-- The Life Estate interest.
-This interest is called the “life tenant”
+1. The Life Estate Interest.
+This interest is call the “Life Tenant”

-Note: One benefit of transferring a house with a life estate property deed may be to avoid the cost of probate.
+Note: One benefit of transferring a house with a Life Estate Property Deed may be to avoid the cost of probate.

-Good to know: Once a life estate deed is created and filed, both the life tenant and the remainderman must agree if changes are to be made to the ownership of the property.
+Good to know: Once a Life Estate Deed is created and filed, both the Life Tenant and the Remainderman must agree if changes are to be made to the ownership of the property.

 The information provided is not intended as tax advice.
 Please consult a CPA or a tax advisor for tax questions.